Rubber Plant: Growing Tips for this Easy Care Indoor Tree

 I use worm compost & compost to feed all my houseplants in early spring.
 Worm compost is my favorite amendment & am currently using Worm Gold Plus.
 You want to apply these sparingly indoors; easy does it.

-If combo’s not your thing, you might prefer a balanced liquid organic fertilizer.
+If combos aren’t your thing, you might prefer a balanced liquid organic fertilizer.
 You can use this 1 outdoors too so when it comes to your houseplants, dilute it to half strength.
 Use this in spring & maybe again in late summer but don’t overdo it because too much fertilizer causes burn.

 The cream & green leaves of the Variegated Ficus look like they’ve been painted on.